tobyjsullivan/resttest/README.md

 performance) or situations where multiple client statements are being read on the same machine (although that's not possible with the current API).

+Note: There is no benefit to the current streaming design if each page has a very large number of transactions.
+The working assumption is that pages will always contain a limited number of transactions (a thousand or fewer, say) and very large statements will be expressed through a very large number of pages.

 ### Lack of Concurrency